International Yoga Teacher Celest Pereira shares her top four ways to fast-track your yoga teaching career.

 3. Start Collecting Emails

-This is crucial to your success!
+This is crucial for the success of your yoga teaching career!
 All social media is simply rented space.
 Those followers can be taken away from you in a single second!

 But, your email list is like a sacred little black book that you can tap into when you gain another class, run a retreat or release a new online class.